coralogix/cx-operator/README.md

 ```

 #### Tracing
 It is possible enable open telemetry tracing.
-To do so you need to set value `enableTracing` as true.
+To do so you need to set value `enabled` under `tracing`  as true.
 Important to have exported env vars: `OTEL_EXPORTER_AGENT_PORT`, `OTEL_EXPORTER_AGENT_HOST` and `OTEL_SERVICE_NAME`.
 for telemetry exporter.